singhanant042/C_Sharp_KT/README.md

-# Part_1
+# Part_1_Easy_Concept
-This folder contains the baisc concepts of the c sharp like-how to print on console,taking input from users,about some data types like string,array
+This folder contains the basic concepts of the c sharp like-how to print on console,taking input from users,about some data types like string,array
+# Part_2_Medium_Concept
+This folder contains medium level cocepts of c sharp.
+Concept are mentioned as file name under this folder.
+Eg if file name is "T-11-ifelse" then it means lecture 11 and the topic is if else.